Misinformation targeting Democratic VP candidate Tim Walz – DW – 08/21/2024

 DW fact check: True

 A series of social media posts claim that Walz was arrested for drunk and reckless driving on a Saturday night in 1995.
-He was reportedly driving nearly 100 mph (roughly 160 kilometers per hour) in a 55 mph (roughly 90 km/h) zone.
-It is true and according to police and court records, Walz admitted to the offense.
-He was fined $200 (nowadays approximately €180) plus had to pay the court fees, and his driver's license was suspended for 90 days.
+He was reportedly driving nearly 100 miles per hour (roughly 160 kilometers per hour) in a 55 mph (roughly 90 km/h) zone.
+It is true, and according to police and court records, Walz admitted to the offense.
+He was fined $200 (nowadays approximately €180) plus had to pay the court fees.
+His driver's license was suspended for 90 days.
 At the time, Walz was working as a teacher.

 However, when Walz first ran for Congress in 2006, his campaign provided misleading information about the incident.
 A CNN investigation revealed that his campaign denied Walz was drunk that night and claimed he was never arrested.
 His press team consistently insisted that the driving under the influence of alcohol charge had been dropped because it was unfounded.